openbakery/gradle-xcodePlugin/README.md

 * Build with `gradle xcodebuild`
 * Run the unit tests with `gradle test`
-* Perform a device build and upload it to hockeyapp with `gradle integration`.
+* Perform a device build and upload it to App Center or hockeyapp with `gradle integration`.
 Here you need to specify your sign settings first (see [Signing](Documentation/Parameters.md#sign-settings) ).
 Open the build.gradle file an follow the instructions.
 * Perform an appstore build with `gradle appstore`.
 (Also the sign settings are needed).

 # Collaborate